 Learn 10 quilting design techniques from Nicole Neblett of Mama Love Quilts!
-We were so lucky to have Nicole teach a series of modern quilting classes in the Spoonflower Greenhouse this past fall and winter, and she graciously created some modern quilt block tutorials to share with those of you who couldn't make it, like her Modern Half-Square Triangle blocks, Free Piecing blocks, and Modern Log Cabin blocks.
-Now she's back to help you finish off those lovely quilting projects with 10 different design techniques and tips for choosing the best design for your project.
+We were so lucky to have Nicole teach a series of modern quilting classes in the Spoonflower Greenhouse this past fall and winter, and she graciously created some modern quilt block tutorials to share with those of you who couldn’t make it, like her Modern Half-Square Triangle blocks and Free Piecing blocks posts.
+Now she’s back to help you finish off those lovely quilting projects with 10 different design techniques and tips for choosing the best design for your project.

 Choosing a Modern Quilting Finishing Design

 At the end of many quilt patterns, you will often find the words, “Quilt as desired.”
 You may already have ideas about how to quilt a pieced top, but what if you don’t?
 This tutorial will review things to keep in mind when selecting a quilting design.
 I’ll review ten different machine quilting designs that will hopefully inspire you on your next quilting project.

 Think about how the quilt will be used.
 For example, will this be a quilt a toddler will use or is the quilt destined to be an heirloom?
 Quilts that will see a lot of use and laundering may benefit from an overall edge-to-edge quilting that may help the quilt to be more durable.
 For quilts that are destined to be heirlooms, detailed quilting designs may help to enhance the patchwork design.

 Time available to quilt